Quick Facts: Earning an Ed.D. in Maryland

 Educational Leadership Conferences

-- Common Ground Maryland: This popular professional development event in May is the brainchild of CEASOM, in collaboration with professional organizations in Maryland and the MSDE.
-It attracts ~1,200 educational leaders.
+- Common Ground Maryland: This popular professional development event in spring is the brainchild of CEASOM, in collaboration with professional organizations in Maryland and the MSDE.
+It attracts ~1,000 educational leaders.

-- MABE Annual Conference: MABE’s flagship event in October attracts around 150 school board members and other educational leaders from across the state.
+- MABE Annual Conference: MABE’s flagship event in October attracts school board members and other educational leaders from across the state.

-- MAESP Annual Conference: This three-day conference for elementary school administrators and school leaders usually occurs in March.
+- MAESP Annual Conference: This is a three-day conference for elementary school administrators and school leaders.

 - MASSP Spring Conference: MASSP organizes a three-day event for middle & secondary school administrators in late March.